-- Highlight the points you’ve doubt and comment out for later understanding.
+- Highlight the points you’ve doubted and comment out to be traceable.

 - Schedule a follow-up call by asking your recruiter about their availability like this

 Thank you for the offer letter.
-I read it thoroughly and want to confirm few package-related things with you.
-I was wondering when would you be able to discuss this or shall I write it out here.
+I read it thoroughly and wanted to confirm a few package-related things with you.
+I was wondering when you would be able to discuss this or shall I write it out here.